-In response, git should echo your configured remote twice, respectively for fetch and push operations.
+In response, git should echo your configured remote twice - once for fetch and once for push operations.

-If all of the above settings are correct, next see GitHub's Dealing with Non-Fast-Forward Errors topic for command-line instructions on syncing your local repo to its remote.
+If all of the above settings are correct, the push is very likely blocking because the remote repo has some commit history, or was simply created with a readme.md file.
+See GitHub's Dealing with Non-Fast-Forward Errors topic for command-line instructions on syncing your local repo to its remote.

-Restoring Master from Remote Repo
+Restoring Master from a Remote Repo